rerobots/hardshare/doc/pages/develop.md

 An SSH key is required to create SSH tunnels through which remote users connect to containers that you host.
 This section describes how to manually create keys and some security considerations.
-Because a key pair is created as part of a new configuration (`hardshare config -c`) automatically, this section can be skipped unless something breaks.
+Because a key pair is created as part of a new configuration (`hardshare init`) automatically, this section can be skipped unless something breaks.

 There might already be an SSH key at `~/.ssh/id_rsa`.
 If not, or if you want to